mooti-dev/moeda-webcore/README.md

 # MOEDA-webcore-2

-Each client will obtain the server's public key by calling the endpoint **/pubkey**
+Each client will obtain the server's public key by calling the endpoint

+**/pubkey**

 this endpoint will simply return the base64 encoded public key for the server.
-This public key will be used when sendinng messages over the websocket connnection.
+This public key will be used when sending messages over the websocket connnection.

 ## Message sent from client to server